AnirudhG07/mactags.yazi/README.md

 - [X] - Write the add tags function for `tag -a`
 - [X] - Write the remove tags function for `tag -r` (including remove all tags)
 - [X] - Write the set tags function for `tag -s`<br>

-The above are done except for file path handling(selecting hovered file)
 - [X] - Write the find tags function for `tag -f` - hopefully in fzf<br>

 The below too I am hoping to inculcate inside the manager. the -m tag only matches tags inside THAT directory.
 So I can filter in the manager without increasing too many keymaps.